aidanastridge/wideloop/README.md

 ### Why?

-Time series can feel like the data science equivalent of debugging.
-In **R**, you get ts, xts, and POSIX.ct errors.
-In **Python**, you get reshape errors.
+In **R**, you get ts, tsibble, xts, and POSIX.ct objects.
+In **Python**, you have multiple packages and methods.
 And modelling is complicated.
 I created this repository so I would always have these handy resources that would make sense of it all and make me better at what I love to do.

 ### What is a "wideloop"?